cryptax/androidre/README.md

 # Workshops

-This docker image has been used in several workshops (Hack.lu, Insomnihack, Nuit du Hack) and will be used at GreHack.
+This docker image has been used in several workshops (Hack.lu, Insomnihack, Nuit du Hack, GreHack).

-Workshop samples are provided to participants by other means.
+Workshop *samples* are provided to participants by other means.
 This image **does not provide any Android sample**.

 # Digest

-sha256:e94630f544b76ae98061e4415a7815c656a09524530185d62441f9ee7b5e4a2c
+sha256:c6474e877b07b19184055ef4b2198449df0a3e771ac2a80adb1055e50c04477f